arve0/master/thesis.md

 block are often picked out by a pathologist who evaluate the histology of a larger tissue sample and choose appropriate locations.

-The thickness of slices are in the magnitude of \SI{1}{\micro\metre}, which gives efficient use of tissue samples in the sense that several hundred TMAs can be made from a block containing cylinders of height \SI{1}{mm}
-[@kononen_tissue_1998]. \kw{Specimen spot} will refer to a single sample in the array.
+The thickness of slices are in the magnitude of 4-5 \si{\micro\metre}, which gives efficient use of tissue samples in the sense that several hundred TMAs can be made from a block containing cylinders which can be several mm [@kononen_tissue_1998]. \kw{Specimen spot} will refer to a single sample in the array.